vladak/truenas_beep/README.md

 # TrueNAS alerting via system beep

 For my home NAS I wanted to get a notification without relying on external system.
 Using system beeper made sense to me, however TrueNAS does not support that out of the box.
+This already did its job when one of the disks died.

 # Getting speaker to work